ministryofjustice/laa-spring-boot-common/laa-spring-boot-starters/laa-spring-boot-starter-sql-scanner/README.md

 ## Missing AOP

-If `spring-boot-starter-aop` is missing, the starter logs a warning and disables scanning.
+If Spring AOP is absent, the starter logs a warning at startup and skips scanning until `spring-boot-starter-aop` is added to the classpath.

 ---